-Northern Utilities - Base Rates - Maine - On December 27, 2013, the MPUC approved a settlement agreement providing for a \$3.8 million permanent increase in annual revenue for Northern Utilities' Maine division, effective January 1, 2014.
-The settlement agreement also provided that the Company shall be allowed to implement a Targeted Infrastructure Replacement Adjustment (TIRA) rate mechanism to adjust base distribution rates annually to recover the revenue requirements associated with targeted investments in gas distribution system infrastructure replacement and upgrade projects.
+Northern Utilities - Base Rates - Maine - On December 27, 2013, the Maine Public Utilities Commission (MPUC) approved a settlement agreement providing for a \$3.8 million permanent increase in annual revenue for Northern Utilities' Maine division, effective January 1, 2014.
+The settlement agreement also allowed the Company to implement a Targeted Infrastructure Replacement Adjustment (TIRA) rate mechanism to adjust base distribution rates annually to recover the revenue requirements associated with targeted investments in gas distribution system infrastructure replacement and upgrade projects.
 The TIRA has an initial term of four years and covers targeted capital expenditures in 2013 through 2016.
 The 2014 TIRA provided for an annual increase in base distribution revenue of \$1.3 million, effective May 1, 2014.
-On February 27, 2015 Northern

-Utilities filed its second annual TIRA for rates effective May 1, 2015, seeking an annual increase in base distribution revenue of \$1.2 million.
-This filing remains pending.
-TIRA filings in future periods are projected to result in annual increases in revenue of approximately \$1.0 million each year.
+On February 27, 2015 Northern Utilities filed its second annual TIRA for rates effective May 1, 2015, seeking an annual increase in base distribution revenue of \$1.2 million, effective May 1, 2015.
+The MPUC approved this filing on April 29, 2015.

-Northern Utilities - New Hampshire - On April 21, 2014, the New Hampshire Public Utilities Commission (NHPUC) approved a settlement agreement providing for an increase of \$4.6 million in distribution base revenue and a return on equity of 9.5% for Northern Utilities' New Hampshire division.
-In addition, the settlement agreement provides for additional step adjustments in 2014 and 2015 to recover the revenue requirements associated with investments in gas mains extensions and infrastructure replacement projects.
+Northern Utilities - Base Rates - New Hampshire - On April 21, 2014, the NHPUC approved a settlement agreement providing for an increase of \$4.6 million in distribution base revenue, effective May 1, 2014, and a return on equity of 9.5% for Northern Utilities' New Hampshire division.
+These permanent rates were reconciled to the date temporary rates were established, July 1, 2013.
+In addition, the settlement agreement provided for additional step adjustments in 2014 and 2015 to recover the revenue requirements associated with investments in gas mains extensions and infrastructure replacement projects.
 The 2014 step adjustment provided for an annual increase in revenue of \$1.4 million, effective May 1, 2014.
-The 2015 step adjustment is for a projected annual increase in revenue of approximately \$1.4 million, effective May 1, 2015.
 On February 27, 2015 Northern Utilities' New Hampshire division filed for a step increase of \$1.8 million in base distribution revenue effective May 1, 2015.
-On April 15, 2015, the NHPUC approved the step increase as filed by issuing an Order Nisi.
-The Order is effective April 28, 2015, subject to the right of any party to file comments or request a hearing prior to the effective date.
+On April 28, 2015, the NHPUC approved the step increase.

 Northern Utilities - Pipeline Refund - On May 12, 2010, Portland Natural Gas Transmission System (PNGTS) filed a Natural Gas Act Section 4 rate case with the FERC proposing increased pipeline rates of approximately 55 percent over the previously approved rate.
 The filing was docketed as RP10-729 and rates went into effect on December 1, 2010, subject to refund pending the determination in the rate proceeding.
 Northern Utilities and other long-term shippers on PNGTS opposed the proposed rate increase.
 On December 8, 2011, an Initial Decision was issued and on March 21, 2013, the FERC issued Opinion No. 524.
 Opinion No. 524 was appealed and the FERC issued Opinion No. 524-A on February 19, 2015 denying all appeals and ordering PNGTS to issue refunds to shippers within 60 days.
 Northern Utilities received a pipeline refund of \$22.0 million on April 15, 2015.
-As a gas supply-related refund, the entire amount refunded will be credited to retail customers.
-Northern Utilities has proposed to credit the refund to customers over a three year period with interest and that proposal is pending review of the MPUC and the NHPUC.
+As a gas supply-related refund, the entire amount refunded will be credited over a three year period to Northern Utilities' customers in Maine and New Hampshire, as directed by the MPUC and NHPUC, respectively.
+The Company has recorded current and noncurrent Regulatory Liabilities of \$11.1 million and \$10.9 million, respectively, on its Consolidated Balance Sheets as of June 30, 2015.